Margaret Schoeninger: Awards and honors

 In 1990, Schoeninger was a Smithsonian Short Term Visitor in the Conservation Analytical Laboratory.
 In 1993 she was awarded the Faculty Development Award from the University of Wisconsin, and the following school year she was in the Vilas Associate Professorship at the same university.
-From 1997-1999, Schoeninger was recognized as a Distinguished Lecturer by the scientific research honor society Sigma Xi.
+From 1997 to 1999, Schoeninger was recognized as a Distinguished Lecturer by the scientific research honor society Sigma Xi.
 In 2007, Schoeninger was elected Fellow of the American Association for the Advancement of Science.